sodadata/docs/soda-cloud/failed-rows.md

 ---
 layout: default
-title: Examine failed rows samples
+title: Examine failed row samples
 description: To offer more insight into the data that failed a test during a scan, Soda Cloud can display failed rows in a check's history.
-parent: Soda Cloud
+parent: Run scans and view results
 redirect_from: /soda-sql/documentation/failed-rows.html
 ---

-# Examine failed rows samples
+# Examine failed row samples
 *Last modified on {% last_modified_at %}*

 When a Soda scan results in a failed check, Soda Cloud displays details of the scan results in each check's **Check History** view.
 To offer more insight into the data that failed a check during a scan, Soda Cloud can display **failed rows samples** in a check's history.